-- 1. Septic systems shall be constructed on the same lot as the facility served unless the use of a shared or cluster system is approved by the Board of Health. - 2.
-Variances from this Article may be granted by the Truro Board of Health for structures in existence prior to March 31, 1995, provided all of the following conditions are met: - a.
-The system can be installed on a contiguous property owned by the same person and title to the lots is merged by virtue of a deed recorded at the Barnstable County Registry of Deeds. - b.
-The system is not being installed for the purpose of increasing the size or use of the existing structure; and - c.
-The system will replace or repair a pre-existing, non-conforming septic system or components - 3.
-Any grant of variance pursuant to this Article must also be made in accordance with section 6.2 and Section 1 of the Truro Board of Health Regulations
+- 1) Septic systems shall be constructed on the same lot as the facility to be served. - 2) Variances from this Article may be granted by the Truro Board of Health for structures in existence prior to March 31, 1995, provided all of the following conditions are met: - a.
+The system can be installed on a contiguous property owned by the same person and title to the lots is merged by virtue of a deed recorded at the Barnstable County Registry of Deeds; - b.
+The system is not being installed for the purpose of increasing the size or use of the existing structure; and, - c.
+The system will replace or repair a pre-existing, non-conforming septic system or components. - 3) Any grant of variance pursuant to this Article must also be made in accordance with Article 2 of this Section VI and Section I of the Truro Board of Health Regulations.

-Article 8 - Innovative/Alternative Technology
+Article 8- Innovative/Alternative Technology

-In considering the permitting and use of various alternative septic treatment technologies in the Town of Truro, the Board of Health of the Town of Truro recognizes that there may be specific local circumstances which warrant the Board to require more stringent conditions for the installation and monitoring of these alternative systems than may be required by the Massachusetts Department of Environmental Protection.
+Preamble: In considering the permitting and use of various alternative septic treatment technologies in the Town of Truro, the Board of Health of the Town of Truro recognizes that there may be specific local circumstances which warrant the Board to require more stringent conditions for the installation and monitoring of these alternative systems than may be required by the Massachusetts Department of Environmental Protection.
 As allowed under Massachusetts General Laws Chapter 111, Section 31 and as required by the revised 310 CMR Section 15.285 (2d), 15.286 (5) and 15.288 (4), the Board of Health of the Town of Truro hereby reserves the right to impose any additional conditions or monitoring requirements it views as necessary to ensure the safe performance of any alternative onsite septic system which the Board agrees to permit in the Town of Truro.